halloweeks/SecurePack/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-## Acknowledgements

-- [OpenSSL](https://www.openssl.org/) for providing the encryption and hashing libraries.